ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

 ---

-### Test Case 4: Login with empty username field
+### Test Case 4: Login with empty username and password fields
 **Priority:** LOW

 #### Test Steps:
 1. Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm
 2. Leave the username field empty
-3. Enter valid password 'katal@n@ravi' in the password field
+3. Leave the password field empty
 4. Click the 'Log In' button
+5. Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)
-5. Verify login fails and an error message is displayed (EXPECT: FAILURE)
+6. Verify that an error message is displayed indicating that the username and password fields are required

 #### Assertions:
 - Validations are embedded in test steps with EXPECT markers